-A top sexual assault defense attorney will know a variety of criminal defense strategies to employ on your behalf, including how to handle forensic evidence
+A top Boston criminal defense lawyer will know a variety of strategies to employ on your behalf, including how to handle forensic evidence

 One common area of disagreement that stems from evidence collected during the physical exam involves the significance of signs of trauma to the genitals and anus.
 While the prosecution’s medical witnesses no longer routinely attribute any and all signs of trauma to forcible penetration, they are still prone to alleging that certain types of physical findings are consistent with lack of consent.
 There is peer-reviewed scientific literature that refutes this and I, as a sexual assault defense attorney, would not let a medial witness get away with such a claim.